South Africa Lotto FAQs

 Question: What was the value of the largest ever South Africa Lotto jackpot?

-Answer: South Africa Lotto’s biggest jackpot to date is R58.3 million.
-This prize was won on Wednesday, 24th April, 2013 when two ticket-holders both matched all six main numbers to share the prize between them.Back to Top
+Answer: South Africa Lotto’s biggest jackpot to date is R110 million.
+This prize was won on Saturday, 27th January 2018, when four ticket holders both matched all six main numbers to share the prize between them.Back to Top

 Question: When will the next South Africa Lotto draw take place?

 Answer: The next exciting South Africa Lotto draw will be held on Wednesday 20th February 2019 .Back to Top

 Question: How much is the current South Africa Lotto jackpot?

 Answer: The next South Africa Lotto jackpot will be R6,600,000.Back to Top